DanielMaczak/irmas-preact-form-components/README.md

 Following is the list of planned features:

+- Multi-select: list of clickable options to toggle on/off, powered mostly by raw HTML+CSS.
 - Button: mainly to complete the set, currently I have no special features in mind.
-- Panel Switch: a panel of options to pick (no radio buttons), hopefully fully utilizing current HTML tricks to deliver the functionality.
 - Parent form component: with presets for different use-cases.
 - 100% coverage.
 - Maybe more HTML Input flavors if I see a good case.